Common Bond Institute

 Founding Director and Coordinator of Programs

-For 15 years, beginning in 1990, he was coordinator and developer of the AHP Soviet-American Professional Exchange, established in the early 1980′s as one of the 1st grassroots professional human service exchanges with the then Soviet Union, promoting bridge building through citizen diplomacy and providing practical training in human services to Soviet colleagues.
+For 15 years, beginning in 1990, he was coordinator and developer of the Soviet-American Professional Exchange, established in the early 1980′s as one of the 1st grassroots professional human service exchanges with the then Soviet Union, promoting bridge building through citizen diplomacy and providing practical training in human services to Soviet colleagues.

 Immediately following the 1st Gulf War he assisted Kuwaiti relief organizations in linking with professional mental health services, and provided cultural orientation and consultation to visiting trauma therapists from the US and Europe traveling to Kuwait to ensure cultural sensitivity, receptiveness to services by trauma victims, and improved treatment effectiveness.

-Near the end of the Balkan Wars he developed the integrated Catastrophic Trauma Recovery (CTR) treatment and training model for treating large civilian populations traumatized by war and violence in developing societies that are regions of conflict and where resources are scarce, as described in a chapter dedicated to it,When Society Is The Victim,” in an edited book by Dr. Stanley Krippner and Dr. Teresa McIntyre on: “ The Psychological Impact of War Trauma on Civilian Populations.
+Near the end of the Balkan Wars Olweean developed the integrated Catastrophic Trauma Recovery (CTR) treatment and training model for treating large civilian populations traumatized by war and violence in societies that are regions of conflict and where resources are scarce, as described in a chapter dedicated to it,When Society Is The Victim,” in an edited book by Dr. Stanley Krippner and Dr. Teresa McIntyre on: “ The Psychological Impact of War Trauma on Civilian Populations.

 In 2021 he co-founded and co-edits the International Journal of Communal and Transgenerational Trauma, a peer-reviewed journal reflecting a whole-person, cross-cultural perspective and exploration of the psycho-emotional trauma experience, from the individual to the communal.